 OSU offers Graduate Fellows health insurance coverage during the period of the qualifying fellowship appointment.
 Graduate Fellows may also elect to enroll family members and/or a domestic partner.
 There is no provision for insurance during periods when the fellowship is inactive.
 However, COBRA benefits may be extended to those whose appointments have ended.

 Administration of Fellowship Stipends

-Graduate fellowships administered by Oregon State University from funds supported by external sources, both federal and private, will have stipend payments disbursed by the Office of Post Award Administration through OSU Accounts Payable under a schedule and at a level determined by the fellowship sponsor and/or principal investigator.
+Graduate fellowship stipends administered by Oregon State University from funds supported by external sources, both federal and private, will have stipend indexes set up by the Office for Sponsored Research and Award Administration (OSRAA) and paid through the Office of Business Affairs through OSU Accounts Payable under a schedule and at a level determined by the fellowship sponsor and/or principal investigator.

-Regardless of the method in which stipend payments are issued, disbursement will be contingent upon the graduate fellow meeting minimum enrollment requirements for the graduate fellowship.
-At a minimum, active graduate fellows must be enrolled for a minimum of 9 credits each term of their appointment period during the academic year, and a minimum of 3 credits during the summer session to justify continuation of stipend payments.
+Regardless of the method in which stipend payments are issued, disbursement will be contingent upon the Graduate Fellow meeting minimum enrollment requirements for the graduate fellowship.
+At a minimum, Graduate Fellows must be enrolled for a minimum of 9 credits each term of their appointment period during the academic year (12 credits if receiving tuition support funding from the Graduate School’s tuition support funding), and a minimum of 3 credits during the summer session to justify continuation of stipend payments.

 Supplementation for a Graduate Fellow

 Graduate fellowship sponsors, both internal and external to OSU, typically require their recipients to devote full time effort toward pursuit of the advanced degree.
 Many sponsors prohibit concurrent acceptance of other major fellowships and restrict employment that may delay and/or jeopardize timely degree progress and generate substantial income.